polyphony-chat/chorus/README.md

 Rust **1.67.1**.
 This number might change at any point while Chorus is not yet at version 1.0.0.

+## Development Setup

+Make sure that you have at least Rust 1.67.1 installed.
+You can check your Rust version by running `cargo --version` in your terminal.
+To compile for `wasm32-unknown-unknown`, you need to install the `wasm32-unknown-unknown` target.
+You can do this by running `rustup target add wasm32-unknown-unknown`.

+### Testing

+In general, the tests will require you to run a local instance of the Spacebar server.
+You can find instructions on how to do that [here](https://docs.spacebar.chat/setup/server/).
+You can find a pre-configured version of the server [here](https://github.com/bitfl0wer/server).
+It is recommended to use the pre-configured version, as certain things like "proxy connection checking" are already disabled on this version, which otherwise might break tests.

+### wasm

+To test for wasm, you will need to `cargo install wasm-pack`.
+You can then run `wasm-pack test --<chrome/firefox/safari> --headless -- --target wasm32-unknown-unknown --features="rt, client" --no-default-features` to run the tests for wasm.

 ## Versioning

 This crate uses Semantic Versioning 2.0.0 as its versioning scheme.
 You can read the specification [here](https://semver.org/spec/v2.0.0.html).